-Achieve transient, long-term, inducible, and in vivo gene silencing while minimizing off-target effects with shRNA reagents by Dharmacon™
+Achieve long-term, inducible, and in vivo gene silencing while minimizing off-target effects with shRNA reagents by Dharmacon™

 Simple hairpin shRNAs

 Short hairpin RNA (shRNA) sequences are encoded in a DNA vector that can be introduced into cells via plasmid transfection or viral transduction.
 Because the shRNA expression cassettes can be incorporated into viral vector systems, including lentivirus, they can integrate into the host genome for the creation of stable cell lines.
 Additionally, when used in combination with one of several viral delivery systems, they can be delivered into difficult-to-transfect primary cells and used for in vivo applications.
 Based on the delivery method and vector design, vector-based shRNAs can allow for long-term (or inducible) down-regulation of target genes.

 The performance of shRNA is influenced by many factors including the efficiency of transduction or transfection, the promoter driving expression of the shRNA and epigenetic modifications (which can lead to silencing of shRNA expression).
 Further, the influence that each of these factors have on vector performance can differ depending on the cell line or cell type.
 When planning an experiment using shRNA the available vector options, including; the shRNA design to be used, the vector features (e.g.,promoter), and the method of delivery should all be taken into consideration based on the requirements of the experiment.

 shRNA design is typically divided into two formats, the simple stem-loop shRNA and the microRNA-adapted shRNA.